List of Police Officer Equipment

 Standard equipment may vary from department to department based on specific needs, but these items cover the basics.

 Although drones are not considered part of the standard equipment worn by officers, they are becoming much more popular with departments across the nation.
 They can be used to track suspects, search for missing persons, survey a damaged area and much more.
-If you’re interested in the latest technology used in the field, learn about Police Drones, the latest aerial surveillance and photography technology used in Law Enforcement and Investigations.
+Learn more about Police Drones.